 There are more surprising conclusions one must accept if one is an intuitionist.
 For example,

 "as Heyting demonstrated, we shall need an entirely new system of logic – which he called intuitionistic logic – in order to accommodate the constructivist vision of mathematical truth" (385).

 The logicists tried to reduce mathematics to logic.
 Now we find that a discovery in mathematics will have a profound effect on logic itself.
-If mathematics requires a third truth value, indeterminate, then so too will logic (which, of course, also deals with truth).
-Indeed a logical vision or system must ‘accommodate’ the new findings or constructivism or intuitionism.
+If mathematics requires a third truth-value (indeterminate), then so too will logic (which, of course, also deals with truth).
+Indeed a logical vision or system must ‘accommodate’ the new findings of constructivism or intuitionism.
 Does this in itself show us that logic is part of mathematics, rather than that mathematics is part of logic?
 Perhaps not in all cases.